Oonagh creates music and sound works inspired by stories and places, particularly waterways.

 Her work involves music composition, sound design, sound art, production, recording, writing, teaching, facilitating, videography and community consultation.

-In 2023, Oonagh was videopgrapher and composer for Bangadyi Nawi – of a short video documenting the process of making a traditional Nawi / bark canoe with Aboriginal students on Dharug Country for Hawkesbury Regional Museum The project received an Imagine Award from Museums & Galleries NSW in 2023.
+Videopgrapher / composer for Bangadyi Nawi – a short video documenting the process of making a traditional Nawi / bark canoe with Aboriginal students on Dharug Country a Brewongle Environmental Education Centre for Hawkesbury Regional Museum The project received an Imagine Award from Museums & Galleries NSW in 2023.’

-The Rainbow Passes Through – Ngara Badu, for Hawkesbury Regional Gallery’s Dyarubbin Exhibition in 2022.
+The Rainbow Passes Through – Ngara Badu’, a sound/video installation commissioned by Hawkesbury Regional Gallery for the Dyarubbin Exhibition 2022.

-Oonagh was commissioned by ABC’s RN Radio National’s The History Listen to produce the radio feature Yarramundi and the People of Dyarubbin, in 2021.
-Dharug knowledgeholders share the stroy of their enduring culture along the river Dyarubbin, guests include Emeritus Professor of History a the UNSW, Grace Karskens and music Oonagh wrote for ’11 Stories from the River Dyarubbin’
+Composer / producer Yarramundi and the People of Dyarubbin, a radio feature commissioned by ABC’s Radio National’s The History Listen in 202.
+Dharug knowledge-holders share the story of their enduring culture along Dyarubbin / the Hawkesbury river, with Emeritus Professor of History UNSW, Grace Karskens and the music Oonagh wrote for ’11 Stories from the River Dyarubbin’

 Commissions as composer / sound designer include a live cello score for Monkey Baa Theatre Co’s adaptation of Jackie French’s Diary of a Wombat 2017, a soundtrack for Circa circus: When One Door Closes 2016, a live cello score for Urban Theatre’s site-specific adaptation of Michael Mohammed Ahmad’s The Tribe Sydney Festival 2015, Belvoir 2016, Victoria 2017 and music for the ABC RN, ABC online, UNSW/Museum of Victoria icinema multi-platform documentary Retrospect 2015.
 For the Dictionary of Sydney she created music for their online walking tour of Old Irish Sydney 2014.